DataKind-DC/red-cross-replication/Progress Document.md

 Model 2A- Lauren verfied that the replication matches Phase 1

-Model 2C- Sherika and Daniel worked on it, issue with replicating jittering
+Model 2C- Sherika and Daniel worked on it, issue with replicating jittering & comparing output data

 Model 3A- Did not attempt work here, Sherika asked Jake about input data